 - Communications and dispatch

 The Union is a democratic organisation.
 Elections for the Branch Committee of Management are held every three years.
-Subsequent to those elections further elections for Union Workplace Representatives and Employee Safety Representatives are also conducted every three years.
+Subsequent to those elections, there are further elections for Union Workplace Representatives and Health and Safety Representatives conducted every three years.

-Like firefighters’ unions everywhere, the branch has an extremely high rate of membership.
-In addition, more than ten percent of members hold an elected position as either a member of the Branch Committee of Management or Union Workplace Representative or Employee Safety Representative.
+Like Firefighters’ unions everywhere, the branch has an extremely high rate of membership.
+In addition, more than ten percent of members hold an elected position as either a member of the Branch Committee of Management or Union Workplace Representative or Health and Safety Representative.

 The branch has a proud tradition of success.
 Over the past decade we have increased member’s wages by over fifty per cent and have achieved crewing of one Officer and three Firefighters on all appliances.
 In addition, Tasmania became the first state in Australia to be fully standards compliant in respect to all structural and wild fire personal protective clothing.